Jeiwan/uniswapv3-book/src/milestone_0/introduction-to-markets.md

-# Introduction to markets
+# Introduction to Markets

-## How centralized exchanges work
+## How Centralized Exchanges Work
 In this book, we'll build a decentralized exchange (DEX) that will run on Ethereum.
 There're multiple approaches to how an exchange can be designed.
 All centralized exchanges have *an order book* at their core.
 An order book is just a journal that stores all sell and buy orders that traders want to make.
 Each order in this book contains a price the order must be